20 C

 Adequate intake of healthy fats is important for the optimal functioning of neurotransmitters and the production of hormones related to mood regulation.

-These vitamins are involved in neurotransmitter synthesis, such as serotonin and dopamine, which are crucial for mood regulation.
+These vitamins, such as serotonin and dopamine, are crucial for mood regulation and are involved in neurotransmitter synthesis.

 Folate, in particular, has been linked to a lower risk of depressive symptoms.